kuatcapital/testnets-7/entrypoint-pubtest-1/README.md

 ## Run a Full Node

 > **NOTE: Participation in the public testnet is currently in closed beta but will eventually be opened.
-Some of the steps below will not work for participants with no beta access**
+Some of the steps below will not work for participants with no beta access.**

 > Based on material from:
 >